 Convenient local westside nursery just north of Grant.
 Citrus trees, veggies, firewood, you name it.
 Stop in, pay for what you need and go.
 They also do water harvesting tanks.

-The first thing I noticed upon visiting this nursery, was the Claret Cup.
-Perhaps it was because they were in full bloom and Claret is my favorite color for Cactus blooms.
-They are tucked away on Wetmore.
+The first thing I noticed upon visiting this nursery, was the Claret Cup cactus.
+Perhaps it was because they were in full bloom and Claret is my favorite color for cactus blooms.
+They are tucked away on Wetmore just off Ruthrauff.

 On the Far, Far eastside.
 On Houghton just south of Irvington.
 Wonderful nursery.
 They have an assortment of plants, planters, and garden art.
 Well laid out.
 Fun to visit.